alejoortizd/simple_shell/README.md

 ## Running the tests

-The shell works like this in interactive mode:
+The shell works like this on interactive mode:

 ```
 $ ./shell